apmiller108/phoenix_starter/README.md

 ## To rename the app
   * Make `rename.sh` script executable with `$ chmod +x rename.sh`
-  * Run `rename.sh` and pass the new name value as an argument:
+  * Run `./rename.sh` and pass the new name value as an argument.
+Example:
-    `$ ./sh rename.sh my_new_name`.
+    `$ ./rename.sh my_new_name`.
 IMPORTANT: the new name argument must to snake_case.
   * You will be prompted to confirm the name.
 After confriming, all references to `phoenix_starter` will be changes to `my_new_name`.
 All references to